2013–14 Port Vale F.C. season: League One

-Vale opened 2014 with a difficult fixture away at fourth-placed Preston North End, and were beaten 3–2 despite staging a late comeback when they went 3–0 down.
-Lee Hughes was allowed to join Forest Green Rovers on a free transfer after the 37-year-old stated that he wanted to play as much first team football as possible before his retirement.
-On 7 January, Adams signed 19-year-old defender Jack Grimmer on loan from Premier League side Fulham; he stated "We have a lot of experienced defenders making mistakes and we have been looking to strengthen in that area for a while."
+Vale opened 2014 with a difficult fixture away at fourth-placed Preston North End and were beaten 3–2 despite staging a late comeback when they went 3–0 down.
+Lee Hughes was allowed to join Forest Green Rovers on a free transfer after the 37-year-old stated that he wanted to play as much first-team football as possible before his retirement.
+On 7 January, Adams signed 19-year-old defender Jack Grimmer on loan from Premier League side Fulham; he stated, "We have a lot of experienced defenders making mistakes and we have been looking to strengthen in that area for a while."
 He made his debut against Brentford four days later alongside Joe Davis, who was also making his first appearance of the season following a loan spell with Luton Town, and the young pair impressed despite Vale losing 2–0 to the league leaders.
 Adams further strengthened the team by signing Belgian midfielder Florent Cuvelier on loan from Sheffield United.
-However Cuvelier was ruled out for the rest of the season after tearing his anterior cruciate ligament just 36 minutes into his debut – a 1–0 home win over Oldham, the only goal of the game being scored by Grimmer.
+However, Cuvelier was ruled out for the rest of the season after tearing his anterior cruciate ligament (ACL) just 36 minutes into his debut – a 1–0 home win over Oldham, the only goal of the game being scored by Grimmer.
 Another midfielder, Billy Knott, was then signed on loan from Premier League side Sunderland.